jvan-econ/jvan-econ.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics, Gordon College, 2017
+* B.A. in Economics, Gordon College (2017)
-* M.S. in Environmental and Natural Resource Economics, University of Rhode Island, 2019
+* M.S. in Environmental and Natural Resource Economics, University of Rhode Island (2019)
-* Ph.D in Environmental and Natural Resource Economics, University of Rhode Island, 2023
+* Ph.D in Environmental and Natural Resource Economics, University of Rhode Island (2023)

 Research
 ======